Get help finding somewhere to live if you’re 16 or 17 and have nowhere to stay.

 - you’re staying with friends or another family and have been asked to leave

-Contact your council and ask to speak to the duty social worker.
+Contact your council and ask to speak to a duty social worker.

 You can find contact details for your local council on GOV.UK.